stianoverby/Probably/README.md

     # Clean up everything
     stack purge

-We do property based testing with `QuickCheck` to test our programs
+We do property based testing with `QuickCheck` and some simple regression tests of our test programs

 To run tests: